 - Drop batter by generously heaping tablespoons onto baking sheets spacing about 2 inches apart (I usually can fit 12 per sheet on a 13x18 inch tray).
 Bake one sheet at a time for 12 to 15 minutes or until cookies are puffed, slightly cracked and set.
 Let cool on baking sheets for about five minutes, then carefully transfer to a wire rack.

 - FILLING: Beat the butter and sugar together until creamy.
-Beat in vanilla and confectioners' sugar.
+Beat in vanilla.
 Stir in marshmallow cream and beat until fully mixed in.
 Spoon between cookies.
 Better yet, put in a piping bag and pipe onto the cookies (much neater results).
 A heavy duty zipper bag with the bottom corner snipped off will also work.

 - Wrap the cookies in plastic wrap.